Fiolecik/SpaceInvaders/GameFiles/README.md

 * Visual Studio Code 1.54.3

 ## Setup
-To run this game simplu click on SpaceInvaders.exe
+To run this game simply click on SpaceInvaders.exe